From Britain to Berlin: Ian Warner

 What does Berlin offer that cities in England don’t?

 I grew up in a small town in the 1980s and always saw myself in London after graduation.
 But after I came to Berlin for the first time, I became obsessed with it.
 The city had something of an intellectual aura – but it was also hedonistic and raw.
 It was full of contradictions like that: neither a place you can get fully comfortable in, but less stressful than other capitals; sparse but huge.

 London, by comparison, with its established infrastructures, seemed to offer a more predictable future at a higher personal cost.
 Berlin’s gaps, both physical and imagined, offer niches for small cultural ecosystems to take hold.
 I had a clear sense that it would be possible to try out different things here, more on my own terms than if I'd stayed in the UK.

 When you first moved to Berlin, how did you settle in?
-What was the biggest challenge, and what was the easiest part?
+What was the biggest challenge?

 At the beginning, a small group of friends helped me to navigate the bureaucracy and everyday life.
 I was keen to begin working as soon as possible, and after doing an internship at MetaDesign, I began freelancing in 1997.